 The Company has been remediating groundwater contamination for several contaminants, including trichloroethylene ("TCE"), at a formerly owned site in El Cajon, California.
 Several lawsuits have been filed against the Company alleging damages resulting from the groundwater contamination, including property damages and funds for medical monitoring to detect causally related personal injury, and seeking compensatory and punitive damages.
-While the Company believes that it has good and valid defenses to each of these claims and intends to defend them vigorously if pursued through trial, the parties agreed to terms to globally settle the cases.
 After extensive negotiations, the Company finalized and paid in April 2021 a global settlement of these lawsuits for an aggregate amount of \$6.8 million, for which the Company had previously established reserves sufficient to cover this settlement.